olds1423/portfolio/README.md

 - As a visitor, I want the site to use great typography, so that I have an enjoyable reading experience.
   - Set up your h1, h2, h3 elements according to a type scale.
   - Include some good fonts, that work well together.

+##Version 0.0.5 : Currently Planning Phase: Awaiting Implementation

+MVP - TODO:
+- DONE: review each others code and provide constructive feedback
+- Items identified and discussed with Dana
+  - add project filtering
+- remove multiple .html pages and change to a hide/show function on one HTML page Run data back into a constructor,
+- finish the handlebars.js compile
+- interesting background - explained idea of splitting projects section to expand with desktop view, Dana gave critique on the idea and implementation

+##Version 0.0.6 : Currently Planning Phase: Awaiting Implementation

+MVP - TODO:
+- As a developer, I want to store my project data in a .json file, so that I can keep it organized.
+- As a developer, I want to retrieve that source data file asynchronously, so that my app logic gets the data just when I need it.

+Stretch Goals:
+- As a reader, I only want to have to fetch data when it's updated (and keep it cached locally), so that I don't make unneeded AJAX calls.